benlangfeld/benlangfeld.github.com/info/index.markdown

 About Me
 ========

 I’m Ben Langfeld.
 I’m a software developer.
 I love Ruby, and so should you.
-I work mainly with Rails & Adhearsion.
+I work mainly in communications, using tools like Adhearsion and XMPP.